-Manafort spokesperson testifying before grand jury
+Manafort spokesperson testifies at grand jury

-(CNN)Jason Maloni, former Trump campaign chairman Paul Manafort's spokesman, has arrived at the US District Court in DC to testify before a grand jury as part of special counsel Robert Mueller's investigation.
+(CNN)Jason Maloni, former Trump campaign chairman Paul Manafort's spokesman, testified Friday at the US District Court in DC to before a grand jury as part of special counsel Robert Mueller's investigation.

 Arriving at the courthouse, Maloni was asked if he was ready to testify.